Dentures – Littleton, CO

 Partial dentures are beneficial to patients who have multiple missing teeth that are scattered along an arch.
 Some people worry that because their missing teeth aren’t next to each other that there is no viable solution, but with a partial, a restored smile is possible.

 Designed and created in the same way as a full denture, the only difference is that instead of natural suction holding it in place, metal clasps are attached to healthy teeth to stabilize the restoration.
 This secures the denture in position and works like a puzzle piece, and we will match the color, size, and shape to ensure a beautifully blended smile.

 A full denture is designed to replace a patient’s full arch of teeth.
-Whether it is the top, bottom, or both, these prosthetics can restore the look of a patient’s smile and use your own natural suction to hold them in place.
+Whether it is the top, bottom, or both, these prosthetics can restore the look of a patient’s smile and use natural suction to hold them in place.
 If a patient needs a top denture, it will cover the entire roof of the mouth; however, if a bottom one is needed, it will arrive in the shape of a horseshoe.
 This is to allow plenty of room for the tongue.

 Not only does this improve and restore the look of your smile, but it also restores the entire tooth structure by mimicking the tooth’s root.

 It’s always best to understand exactly what benefits you’ll be receiving with a particular type of treatment before moving forward.
 Should you opt for partial or full dentures, you can expect:

 - Few restrictions regarding foods to eat

 While there are plenty of benefits to traditional dentures, the number grows larger with implant dentures.
 If you’re preparing to inquire more information about this superior, permanent solution, here are a few extra benefits to consider: